pitchmuc/launchpy/docs/synchronizer.md

 ## SyncComponent Method

-The `syncComponent` method can take 2 arguments.
+The `syncComponent` method can take 3 arguments.
 Arguments:
  * componentName : The name of the component to sync between template and target properties
  * componentId : The id of the component to sync
+ * publishedVersion : Set to `False` by default.
+If set to True, takes the latest published version of the component.

 Either of these 2 can be used, but in the end, the name of the component is used to do the matching between properties.
 A component is either a Data Element or a Rule.